Tracing the ownership of the land hosting a Nash County solar farm built on a former cow pasture is complicated business.

 But public records indicate Will Clark Properties continues to use a U.S. Postal Service mailbox at the Cameron Village station in Raleigh, which in some years also served as Cooper’s personal mailbox.

 Cooper, elected governor in 2016, according to his economic interest filings left his brother Pell as the only known principal of Will Clark Properties.
 Pell, a District Court judge, lives in Rocky Mount.
 Carolina Journal has asked Governor Cooper to explain the continued listing of the Raleigh post office box as the official mailing address for Will Clark Properties.
 He has offered no answer.

 The mystery surrounding the post office box is one of several oddities surrounding Nash County landholdings of the Cooper brothers.
 The same mailing address — P.O.
 Box 12181, Raleigh, NC 27605 — was listed in 2015 with the secretary of state’s office as the official address of York Investment Enterprises LLC, a company naming Pell Cooper as the only manager.
-Another is the Cooper brothers’ decision to name a company after Will Clark, a Nash County resident who had grazed cattle on the property before the solar farm was built.
+Another is Will Clark, a Nash County resident who had grazed cattle on the property before the solar farm was built.

 On Jan.
 4, 2013, Will Clark Properties signed a 20-year lease agreement, renewable for two five-year terms, with Nash 58 Farm, a subsidiary of Chapel Hill-based Strata Solar.
 Based on industry standards, the lease agreement may be worth more than $1 million to the owners of Will Clark Properties.

 The solar farm is a 4.9-megawatt facility covering 40 acres.
 Public records don’t indicate that the person Will Clark was, or is, an owner of Will Clark Properties.
 CJ’s multiple attempts to talk with him were unsuccessful.